Skip to Content

 • Pros and Cons of Chainsaw Chain Cutter Types

-Chainsaw chain cutter types, from full to low profile to semi-chisel types, each offer unique benefits and downsides.
+Chainsaw chain cutter types offer unique benefits and downsides, from full to low profile to semi-chisel types.
 These often revolve around variations in cutting speed, sharpness retention, and safety factors, such as kickback risk.

 • Level of Chainsaw Chain Aggressiveness